-The clutch is of the single plate type, having a plate with frictional surfaces, which is driven by friction from the rear face of the steel flywheel and the forward face of the drop forged steel pressure plate.
-The frictional facing in Terraplane clutches is pliable formed cork and lubricated to give a maximum degree of smoothness in engagement.
+The clutch is of the single plate type, having a plate with frictional surfaces which is driven by friction from the rear face of the steel flywheel and the forward face of the drop forged steel pressure plate.
+The frictional facing in Hudson clutches is pliable formed cork and lubricated to give a maximum degree of smoothness in engagement.

 Due to the film of lubricant on the frictional surfaces, burning is prevented and wear is negligible.
-The frictional surface is always protected and maintained in proper condition by the bath of Hudsonite Clutch Compound, so that even after thousands of miles of usage there will be no material change in the characteristics.
+The frictional surface is always protected and maintained in proper condition by the bath of Hudsonite Clutch Compound, so that even after thousands of miles of usage there will be no material change in the engaging characteristics.

 The throwout bearing is a heavy duty ball bearing provided with positive lubrication through a pressure fitting located on the right side of the clutch bell housing.
-This should be lubricated with one ounce of light viscous grease every one thousand miles.
+This should be lubricated with one ounce of aluminum soap grease every one thousand miles.

-The Hudsonite Clutch Compound is permanently sealed into the

-clutch housing to prevent loss.
+The Hudsonite Clutch Compound is permanently sealed into the clutch housing to prevent loss.
 It should be drained and replaced every five to fifteen thousand miles.

-To insert the Hudsonite, turn the engine until the drain plug (A), Figure 7, in the front face of the flywheel is visible through the timing inspection hole in the left side of the rear engine plate.
+To insert the Hudsonite, turn the engine until the drain plug (A), Figure 7, in the not insert the Hudsonite, turn the engine until the drain plug (A), Figure 7, in the front face of the flywheel is visible through the timing inspection hole in the left side of the rear engine plate.
 Remove the plug (A) and turn the engine slowly until the star stamped in the front of the flywheel is visible through the inspection hole.
 Allow a minute in this position to permit the clutch housing to drain, then turn the engine until the filler hole again appears in the timing hole and insert one-third pint of Hudsonite.
 Replace the plug and tighten securely.
-Hudsonite is available through all Terraplane and Hudson Distributors and Dealers.
+Hudsonite is available through all Hudson and Terraplane Distributors and Dealers.